Patrick Magee (actor): Personal life

 Magee married Belle Sherry, also a native of County Armagh, in 1958.
-The couple had two children, twins Mark and Caroline (born February 1961), and remained together until Magee's death.
+The couple had two children, twins Mark and Caroline (b.
+February 1961), and remained together until Magee's death.

 He was known as something of a "hellraiser."
 He often struggled with bouts of alcoholism and gambling that adversely affected his finances, and his professional relationships.

 He was a staunch Irish republican, and an active campaigner for left-wing social and political causes.
 In 1976, he played an instrumental role in persuading his trade union Equity to boycott South Africa over the country's apartheid laws.

 Death

-A heavy drinker, Magee died from a heart attack at his flat in Fulham, southwest London, on 14 August 1982 at the age of 60, according to obituaries in The Glasgow Herald and The New York Times.
+A heavy drinker, Magee died from a heart attack at his flat in Fulham, southwest London, on 14 August 1982, at the age of 60, according to obituaries in The Glasgow Herald and The New York Times.
+His final role was in an episode of Play for Today which aired on 14 December 1982, three months after his death.

 Legacy

 Conor Carville, of the University of Reading, wrote of Magee:

 "[Magee] is a very important and unjustly forgotten figure who represents an important aspect of the cultural ferment of the 1960s and 1970s in Britain.
 The persona he had off-stage was that of a hell raiser, and this blended into the roles he was cast in.
 He was at the forefront of theatrical and cinematic experiment of the time, and yet, as a BBC stalwart on both radio and TV and a West End actor, he was also ensconced in the mainstream.
 As well as this, his immersion in the new British horror genre meant he moved in underground circles.
 My research has revealed an undercurrent of desperation in his career, as he took on such roles for the income they provided.
 It is this multifaced character that makes Magee a lightning rod for the tensions and contradictions of his era."

 On 29 July 2017, actor Stephen Rea, who appeared alongside Patrick Magee in a production of Samuel Beckett's play Endgame, unveiled a blue plaque commemorating Magee's birthplace at 2 Edward Street, Armagh.

+In a retrospective written on the actor's 100th birthday in 2022 on Senses of Cinema, Mark Lager particularly praised Patrick Magee as the character Krapp in Samuel Beckett's Krapp's Last Tape and as the character McCann in Harold Pinter's The Birthday Party as the best performances of his career, while also considering his character of the blind patient George Carter in Freddie Francis's Tales from the Crypt as his most memorable of many performances in horror films.